News

 Thin myelin sheaths as the hallmark of remyelination persist over time and preserve axon function.
 PNAS , October 2017 DOI: 10.1073/pnas.1714183114 Cite This Page : ...

 Nerve fibers are surrounded by a myelin sheath.
-Scientists have now made the first-ever 'live' observations of how this protective layer is formed.
+Scientists at the Technical University of Munich (TUM) have now made the first-ever "live" observations of how this protective layer is formed.
+The ...

 One way axonal function may be hindered is through damage to the myelin sheath, a fatty coating that wraps around axons.
-Similar to the plastic or rubber used to insulate a cable, the myelin sheath ...
+Similar to the plastic or rubber used to insulate a cable, ...

 In the current study, the research groups were able to show that myelin, which was previously viewed as a solely protective structure, can actually threaten the survival of the axons.
 This is the case ...